-2. If at any stage during the course of the complaints procedure evidence that a criminal offence may have been committed comes to the attention of the Standards Officer, the police may be informed.
+2. If at any stage during the course of the complaints procedure evidence that a criminal offence may have been committed comes to the attention of the Head of Governance, Strategy and Performance (and Monitoring Officer), the police may be informed.
 In that event, the complaints procedure will be suspended until after the outcome of any police investigation or criminal prosecution.